House Price Prediction using Machine Learning Techniques

 Creating New Features

-After completion of imputing missing values, I decided to add the following three new features to the dataset, which would provide more information about the house prices.
+After completing the imputation of missing values, I decided to add the following three new features to the dataset, which would provide more information about the house prices.

 - TotalSF = TotalBsmtSF + 1stFlrSF + 2ndFlrSF